 “Second Wind Dreams® is an internationally known, nonprofit organization dedicated to changing the perception of aging through the fulfillment of dreams and the offering of educational programs including its flagship, sensitivity training, the Virtual Dementia Tour®.”

 As stated above, a company known as Second Wind Dreams has dedicated a project known as the “Virtual Dreams Tour” to understand what it’s like living with dementia.
 This tour is essentially a virtual reality experience, that puts the participant in the shoes of someone who has dementia.
 The experience attempts to alter the senses of the test taker and make simple tasks much harder to accomplish.
 This test has already been used in many applications, just to name a few:

 - Houses of worship

-With these myriad of applications, this virtual reality simulation has no limitations.
+With these myriads of applications, this virtual reality simulation has no limitations.
 It is the closest you can get to experiencing dementia without actually developing the disorder.

 As virtual reality has become more prevalent in recent years, it is nice to see more companies cashing in on this promising market.
 VR has been incredibly successful in the video game industry, and those of us who have experienced it can attest to the almost dream-like state it can put a person in.